 25 Research and Development grants

-Following the Idea Camp, participants will be invited to submit a concrete plan for further research or investigation of their ideas.
-A total of 25 proposals will be selected and consequently rewarded with an R&D grant up to a maximum € 10.000,-.
+Following the Idea Camp, participants were invited to submit a concrete plan for further research or investigation of their ideas.
+A total of 25 proposals have been selected and consequently rewarded with an R&D grant up to a maximum € 10.000,-.
 The grant will enable the research and development of, for example, business plans, concrete project proposals, prototypes, research papers, media reportages etc.

 Eligibility and how to apply